system76/docs/content/bash-scripting-basics.md

 fi
 ```

 If you run the script, it will ask the user for their name and their favorite color.
 It will then ask the user to input a number.
-After the user inputs the number, depending on if it was lower, higher or correct, the script will dynamically adapt to the user input.
+After the user inputs the number, depending on whether it was lower, higher or correct, the script will dynamically adapt to the user input.

 ## Conclusion